ONSdigital/dp-compose/v2/stacks/auth/README.md

 ## Getting secrets

-To run this stack you will need to obtain the relevant secrets for the .env file, which **must not be committed**:
+To run this stack you will need to obtain the relevant secrets for the `local.env` file, which **must not be committed**:

 ```sh
 # get from AWS > Cognito > User Pools > sandbox-florence-users > user pool ID